 Pitolisant was approved by the European Medicines Agency in March 2016.
 Anecdotal feedback from patients suggests that it may cause fewer side-effects than regular stimulants and promotes a more 'natural wakefulness'.
 As it is an oral medication taken in tablet form, it also offers a simpler and less disruptive dosing schedule than that of sodium oxybate.
 As a new medication covered by a patent, however, it is much more expensive than other stimulants and remains difficult for patients to access.

-Pitolisant is produced by only one company, under the brand name Wakix.
-It is a tablet, which comes in two strengths: 4.5mg and 18mg; it is taken once a day, with breakfast.
+Pitolisant is only produced by one company (Harmony Biosciences, Wakix®).
+It is a tablet, which comes in two strengths (4.5mg and 18mg) and is taken once a day, with breakfast.

 As with any medication, the drugs used to treat narcolepsy can have side-effects.
 These can take many forms.
 They may be relatively minor, such as mild headaches or a dry mouth, or much more serious, such as anxiety or depression.
 You should check the Patient Information Leaflet (PIL) in the packaging of your medication for more details and if you experience any of these side-effects (or any not on the PIL) you should consult your doctor or pharmacist.

 You can also report side effects directly via the Yellow Card Scheme.
 By reporting side effects, you can help improve the safety of this medicine.

 Evangelista, E. et al. (2018) Expert Opin.
 Investig.
 Drugs 27: 187-192